atoha/dbootstrap/README.rst

 #.
 Copy or link the *dbootstrap/source/dbootstrap* folder into your project
 (typically so that it is a sibling to your Dojo and Dijit packages).
-You will also need to link the *xstyle* package if you don't already have it.
+You will also need to link the *xstyle* and *nib* packages if you don't already have them.

 .. note::